Samy Bourard

-Samy Bourard (سامي بورارد; born 29 March 1996) is a Belgian professional footballer who plays as a midfielder.
+Samy Bourard (سامي بورارد; born 29 March 1996) is a Belgian professional footballer who plays as a midfielder for Albanian Kategoria Superiore club Flamurtari.

 Club career

 Sint-Truiden

 He made his Belgian First Division A debut for Sint-Truiden on 4 November 2017 in a game against Eupen.

 ADO Den Haag

 He made his Eredivisie debut against Heracles.
 He played 19 games for ADO Den Haag and scored 3 times.
 He had a fantastic game against AFC Ajax with 1 goal and 1 beautiful assist.

 Fehérvár

 On 9 February 2021, he was signed by three time Hungarian League champions Fehérvár FC.

 Return to ADO Den Haag

 On 31 August 2021, he returned to ADO Den Haag for the 2021–22 season.

+Flamurtari

+In August 2025, Bourard signed with newly promoted Albanian Kategoria Superiore club Flamurtari.

 International career

 Born in Belgium, Bourard is of Moroccan descent.
 He is a former youth international for Belgium.